svgeesus/EuroMPE/Duophonic/Gate-LED.md

 ## Work Plan

-- check two flush side-by-side Thonkiconn allow patch cables to be inserted without fouling
-- experiment with level shifter & Teensy PWM to drive bare RGB LED.
+- [ ] experiment with level shifter & Teensy PWM to drive bare RGB LED.
 Looking for range of colors, flicker, CPU usage
-- breadboard two-transistor gate
+- [ ] breadboard two-transistor gate
-- sketch to output 10ms pulse with a timer.
+- [ ] sketch to output 10ms pulse with a timer.